elixir-bridge/elixir-bridge.github.io/03_Intro_to_Phoenix/01-creating-a-chat-app.markdown

 ### What is a channel

 A channel is persisted connection between the browser and the server.
 A regular request is like sending letters back and forth between the browser and the server.
 But a socket is more like a pipe or a phone call.
 Where the connection is always on, and each side can communicate messages efficiently and quickly.
-In our case, the server can broadcast messaged down and the users can send messages up through their browser.
+In our case, the server can broadcast messages down and the users can send messages up through their browser.

 * Down means towards the Clients
 * Up means towards the server